SuperFlyTV/SuperConductor/README.md

 ## HTTP API

 SuperConductor currently has a limited, internal, and unstable HTTP API.
 We plan to add a public and stable HTTP API with proper documentation in the future, but for now this internal API is available by default at `http://localhost:5500/api/internal`.
 The port can be changed by passing an `--internal-http-api-port XXXX` as an argument to SuperConductor.
+This API can be disabled by passing the `--disable-internal-http-api` argument.

 Please be aware that, because this is an internal API, it may change at any time without notice.